Blog

 • Use a rack or a roasting pan with a lid to allow the fat to drip off and prevent the food from drying out.

-• Marinate, rub or baste the food with herbs, spices, lemon juice, vinegar, or wine to add flavor and moisture and to reduce the formation of harmful substances.
+• Marinate, rub, or baste the food with herbs, spices, lemon juice, vinegar, or wine to add flavor and moisture and reduce the formation of harmful substances.

-• Roast the food at a lower temperature (below 375 degrees Fahrenheit) and for a shorter time for preserving the nutrients and quality of the food.
+• Roast the food at a lower temperature (below 375 degrees Fahrenheit) and for a shorter time to preserve the nutrients and quality of the food.

 Pan Frying/Sauteing